mativizo/mativizo-twitch-bot/README.md

 ### All users

 - `!help <commandName>` - show info about command e.g. `!help ping`.
+- `!lurk` - inform streamer about going to lurk.

 In progress:
 - `!cmds`/`!commands` - showing commands on screen.